harness/developer-hub/docs/internal-developer-portal/flows/custom-extensions.md

 ### 4. `HarnessAutoOrgPicker`

-It auto populates org id on project selection.
-So now when you select an project id as an input the org id gets selected automatically if required as an input.
+It auto populates org ID on project selection.
+So now when you select an project ID as an input the org ID gets selected automatically if required as an input.

 1. For `HarnessAutoOrgPicker` to work, it is suggested to name the Project Identifier under Properties as `projectId` and using the `HarnessProjectPicker`.